Kingflow-23/SONIC-GAN/blog_post.md

 The dataset forms the backbone of any machine learning project.
 - **Level Data Acquisition:**

 For this project we used an AI generated ASCII Level of the sonic level.
-An explanation of each token is provided below in our project [tokens.py](https://github.com/vsx23733/SONIC-GAN/blob/main/sonic/tokens.py):
+An explanation of each token is provided in our project [tokens.py](https://github.com/vsx23733/SONIC-GAN/blob/main/sonic/tokens.py):

 ![image](https://github.com/user-attachments/assets/59f6c7e5-f365-43f5-94de-824a764ce114)